pbklink/motif-core/etc/motif-core.api.md

 export interface IndexedRecord {
     // (undocumented)
     index: Integer;
 }

+// Warning: (ae-missing-release-tag) "IndexedTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface IndexedTableRecordDefinition<Record extends IndexedRecord> extends PayloadTableRecordDefinition<Record> {
+}

 // Warning: (ae-internal-missing-underscore) The name "IndexScansGridField" should be prefixed with an underscore because the declaration is marked as @internal